 Child Tax Credit – The Child Tax Credit has doubled under the Tax Cuts and Jobs Act.
 Beginning in 2018, you could receive up to $2,000 in tax credit for every qualifying dependent.
 The credit is also partially-refundable up to $1,400.

 Family Tax Credit – The new tax plan has introduced a separate, non-refundable tax credit worth up to $500 for dependents who do not qualify for the Child Tax Credit.

-Standard Deduction – The standard deduction for 2018 is nearly double what it was in 2017.
-Here are the new standard deduction amounts under the TCJA.
+Standard Deduction – The standard deduction for 2018 is nearly double what it was in 2017, and it continues to increase incrementally.
+Here are the new standard deduction amounts for tax year 2019.